kotamuralidharreddy/Addressbook/README.md

                                                            | 1.Introduction: |
                                                             -----------------

-Address Book Project is an application written in C language.
-It keeps track of names and telephone/mobile numbers and e-mail addresses.
-It is a console based application which uses standard I/O for adding and deleting contact names, phone numbers and e-mail addresses, searching names and associated numbers and email addresses, updating numbers and email addresses, and deleting contacts.
+The Address Book application is a basic contact management tool written in C. It serves as a lightweight utility to store, manage, and organize personal contact information, such as names, phone numbers, and email addresses.
+Designed to be a console-based program, it allows users to perform various operations like adding new contacts, searching for existing ones, editing contact details, and deleting unwanted entries.

+The primary goal of the Address Book is to provide a user-friendly way to handle contact information without the need for complex graphical interfaces.
+By leveraging standard input and output functions, the application delivers an interactive and straightforward experience.
+It also incorporates file handling capabilities, enabling users to save contact information for future retrieval, ensuring data persistence across sessions.

+This project serves as a practical introduction to important programming concepts such as file I/O, data structures, dynamic memory allocation, and string manipulation, making it an ideal project for learners who want to strengthen their understanding of C programming while creating a functional application.

 -------------------------------------------------------------------------------------------------------------------------------------------------

                                                             ------------------